nobodywatchin/bootc-testing/README.md

 These are some custom bootc-based images based around EL9 and EL10 distributions.

-There are currently both CentOS and Almalinux images.
+There are currently only Almalinux 9 and 10 images with plans to add more distros in the future.

 The GNOME Desktop is included with some extensions added as well.